The Importance of Virtuous Conduct in Islam & Moral Philosophies I

 ‘Ali b.
 Ali Talib said: When the Messenger of Allah (ﷺ) stood up for prayer, he uttered the takbir (Allah is most great), then said:

-In sha’Allah (if God wills), I will try to continue with the article “The Importance of Good Morals in Islam II”.
+InshaAllah, I will endeavor to continue with the article titled ‘The Importance of Virtuous Conduct in Islam II.

 [1] Jami’ at-Tirmidhi, Chapters on Righteousness and Maintaining Good Relations With Relatives, 62 (Hadith number: 2002).